 The Bank's parent company and its subsidiaries make one of the major bank groups in the world.
-The Bank's business is deeply integrated into the general group structure, which explains its regular interaction with the shareholder regarding a wide range of financial transactions and services.
-For instance, the Bank conducts transactions to borrow and lend funds in the foreign currency, currency exchange transactions, trade financing transactions etc. directly with the parent company and its branches.
-The pricing of such transactions is formed based on the arm's length principle.
+The Bank's business is deeply integrated into the general structure of the group, which explains its regular interaction with the shareholder regarding a wide range of financial transactions and services.
+For instance, the Bank conducts transactions to borrow and lend funds in the foreign currency, currency exchange transactions, trade finance transactions, etc. directly with the parent company and its branches.
+The pricing of such transactions is carried out based on an arm's length principle.

-Also, the highly-qualified professionals of the group provide a number of services to the Bank, including management, IT, professional services of group's units, etc. The pricing of such services is formed based on the principle of allocation of costs pursuant to the methodologies approved at the level of the parent company for all the subsidiaries of the banking group.
+Also, the highly-qualified professionals of the group provide a number of services to the Bank, including management, IT, professional services of group's units, etc. The pricing of such services is based on the principle of allocation of costs pursuant to the methodologies approved at the level of the parent company for all the subsidiaries of the banking group.

-The impact upon the financial result of the transactions with the shareholder is disclosed by the Bank in the annual financial statement in Note 26 "Related-Party Transactions".
+The impact upon the financial result of the transactions with the shareholder is disclosed by the Bank in Note 26 "Related-Party Transactions" of its annual financial statements.

-Membership of the Executive Body, committees and meetings
+Membership of the executive body, committees and meetings